Beginner. Adult supervision needed

 How to Make

 - Choose your card blank and decopatch decoupage paper in a complimentary colour.
-I've used the gingham, stripes and spots in green for a cheerful spring feel.
-Rip the decoupage paper into small pieces, ready to apply it to the surface of the wooden egg.
+We have used the gingham, stripes and spots in green for a cheerful spring feel.
+Tear the decoupage paper into small pieces, ready to apply it to the surface of the wooden egg.

 - Use a pencil to mark a line about half way up the egg on both sides to give you a guide when you are applying the paper.